vishvAsa/AgamaH/AryaH/hinduism/articles/tantrAgamAH/tantra-in-practice.md

 330. The nectar of the celestial river Mandakini is delightful ambrosia.
 Blessed Mukunda-dasa presents The Necklace of Immortality.

-19
+### 19 The Tibetan Practice of the Mantra Path
 The Tibetan Practice of the Mantra Path

 According to Lce-sgom-pa